7 Tabletop Games To Play If You Like D&D

 We here at Arcane Eye have played a lot of board games and tabletop games.
 Out of all of those games, we still think D&D 5e holds the top spot.
 And yet, there always comes a time where we want a little diversity in how we spend our leisure time, or maybe you’re a DM and you don’t feel like prepping a session.

 Sure, lots of these types of lists already exist, but we thought we’d give our own opinions on the matter.
 Below are some board games and tabletop games similar to D&D, or options that might at least scratch that itch until you play again.
 In any case, don’t expect them to be just like the game we’ve all grown to love.
 Instead, take a look at what they’re all about, see what we think of them, and then decide if they might be for you.
 Note that many of them can even be played by yourself and still be fun!
+If you prefer video games, we have also created a list of best video games to play if you like D&D.

 The Amazon links in this article are affiliate links.
 Commission earned through purchases made with these links will go towards maintaining and improving Arcane Eye.